YUNEEC/Yuneec-SDK-Android-Example/README.md

 There are two options to connect to another IP:

-1. Use broadcasting: This has the advantage that you don't need to determine the IP of the Android device because it will pick it up automatically in the network.
-However, this will mean that any device listening for mavlink like QGroundControl could potentially connect before the Android device can.
+1. Use broadcasting: This has the advantage that you don't need to determine the IP of the iOS device because it will pick it up automatically in the network.
+However, this can be a race if to devices are listening on the network.

 2. Set the IP: This let's you choose the IP and avoid races for who gets to be the client.